Mdot-com/Mdot-com.github.io/index.md

 </div>

 <div>
-  <h3><a href="https://ui.adsabs.harvard.edu/abs/2019A&A...622A..50H/abstract" target="_blank" rel="noopener noreferrer">Massive star evolution: rotation, winds, and overshooting vectors in the mass-luminosity plane.
-I.</a></h3>
+  <h3><a href="https://ui.adsabs.harvard.edu/abs/2019A&A...622A..50H/abstract" target="_blank" rel="noopener noreferrer">Massive star evolution: rotation, winds, and overshooting vectors in the mass-luminosity plane</a></h3>
   <p>
     Higgins & Vink (2019) present a calibrated grid of rotating massive star models constrained by the eclipsing binary HD 166734.
 Their mass-luminosity plane tool requires enhanced core overshooting and rotational mixing to match observations, implying a widened main sequence and influencing red supergiant luminosities and supernova explodability.
   </p>